 The practice of the Presence of God

 The practice of the presence of God always is the easiest, nearest and surest way of reaching God-Consciousness.
 Feel his presence always, and everywhere.
 Feel his in-dwelling presence in everything.
 Feel your oneness with everything.
-He never talks or smiles, but his presence is sufficient for me.
-I am always in joy, bliss in knowledge and in immortality in His presence.
-This kind of Sadhana is very important for as aspirant, eventually, it leads to resting in Nirguna Brahman.
+He never talks or smiles, but his presence is sufficient.
+You can always be in joy, bliss in knowledge and in immortality in His presence.
+This kind of Sadhana is very important for an aspirant, eventually, it leads to resting in Nirguna Brahman.
 All forms vanish.
 You are sad and depressed because you have failed or forget to feel his presence.